Manchahat/MvcCouche/MvcCouche/README.txt

 the changes are by default added in the startup file . skipping this step

-made a small change in the startup page for the cofiguration
+made a small change in the startup page for the cofiguration added a connection in the app setting page